discolabs/disco_app/README.md

 ### 1. Setting up
 First make sure you've got all of the tools you need for Shopify and Rails development.
-You should read through the [Getting Started] board in Guru and make sure you've followed all setup instructions there, specifically the cards on [Development Setup] and [Development Configuration].
+You should read through the [Getting Started] board in Notion and make sure you've followed all setup instructions there, specifically the cards on [Development Setup] and [Development Configuration].
 The key things to note
 are: